nilearn/nilearn/CONTRIBUTING.rst

       Parameters
       ----------
       x :
-            X the type of X is not described
+            The type of X is not described

       y : :obj:`int`
             The default value of y is not described.

       z : :obj:`str`
-            Defatuls=None.
+            Defaults=None.
             The default value should be described after the type.
       """
       ...